 Similar to mandalas, you can use the back of a pen or pencil to create shapes using the dotting technique.
 All you have to do is to dip the other end of a pen or pencil in fabric paint, then start creating shapes using the dots.
 This is also a type of stamp painting.

-You can either create a unique shape, dot randomly, or cover the entire fabric with dots.
-Choose different shades of the same color, or mix and match several colors to create a unique design.
+You can either make a unique shape, dot randomly, or cover the entire fabric with dots.
+Choose different shades of the same color, or mix and match several colors to paint a unique design.

 4. Spray Painting

 - Spray paint for fabric.
 Aerosol Fabric Spray available in a 3-oz. spray can.
 Works great on natural and synthetic fabrics.
 Perfect for all over...

 - Dries quickly and soft to the touch.
 Colors can be blended on fabric

 - Even coverage - won't drip or splatter

 Spray painting is easily executed using spray fabric paint.
 This is different from regular fabric paint that might be too thick for this job.
 It can be done in two ways.

 You can either put a stencil on the fabric and spray to fill the stencil with color.
 You can also place a shape or object on top of your fabric and spray around it to paint a silhouette.

 Regardless of your technique, you can use different colors or various shades of the same color.
 You can also mix and match colors and designs to make the shapes overlap if you want to create something more unique.